 Here's another Hoboken family that talks about their Wag! app experience.
 It's the only third-party online review the Wag! app has for Hoboken, and it's on Google as a one-star review.
 These two images are of this Wag!
 App Hoboken review:

-These families were lucky to not be harmed.
-Sadly, the web reveals far worse when you think your dog walker is like your Uber driver.
-Just google the words Wag! lost dog or Wag! theft to learn what happened to many families who used the Wag!
+These families were lucky to be unharmed.
+The web reveals far worse when you think your dog walker is like your Uber driver.
+Just search Wag! hurt dog, Wag! lost dog or Wag! theft to learn what happened to good families who used the Wag!
 App to book a dog walker.

 Read the Awful Fine Print